Benchmarks: Answer 99.16% of DocVQA Without Images in QA: Agentic Document ExtractionRead more

 Even More Benefits of Data-Centric AI

-Additional benefits of Data-Centric AI include the ability for teams to develop consistent methods for collecting and labeling images and for training, optimizing, and updating the models.
-Teams easily learn from a past project’s success and can apply that knowledge to quickly scale new projects.
+Additional benefits of data-centric artificial intelligence include the ability for teams to develop consistent methods for collecting and labeling images and for training, optimizing, and updating the models.
+Teams easily learn from a past project's success and can apply that knowledge to quickly scale new projects.

-LandingLens, an industry-leading Data-Centric AI Computer Vision software platform, helps ensure product quality by improving inspection accuracy and reducing false rejections.
-The platform standardizes developing deep learning solutions that reduce development time and scale projects quickly to multiple facilities.
-Ultimately, LandingLens makes deep learning deployment easier, faster, and more effective, helping to increase throughput, maintain product quality, and drive revenue.
+LandingLens, an industry-leading data-centric deep learning platform, helps ensure product quality through improved inspection accuracy and reduced false rejections.
+The platform standardizes developing deep learning solutions, reducing development time and scaling projects efficiently across multiple facilities.
+By adopting LandingLens' data-driven AI, businesses can increase throughput, maintain product quality, and drive revenue with reliable AI solutions.